Greek Mythology is familiar to most people on Earth, it wasn’t the oldest but undoubtedly is the most famous and the richest of all.

 The tales are so many that if someone wants to gather them all in books it needs a lifetime to do it.

-Stories are deeply human, with gods, humans, heroes, semi-gods, good and bad monsters, all of them full of passions, defects, and human weaknesses.
+Stories are deeply human, with gods, humans, heroes, semi-gods, good and bad monsters.
+All of them are full of passions, defects, and human weaknesses.
 Greek Mythology has nothing to do with any religion since it interprets everything with humans and not God at its center.

 Greek Mythology and its legacy